WordPress is no longer just a blogging tool, as these brilliant examples of WordPress websites demonstrate.

 29. Tinkering Monkey

 Tinkering Monkey is an online shop that sells simple wooden goods for everyday living.
-Everything is made in the garage-turned-woodworking-studio of Mike Cheung, product designer and creator, and Paula Chang, who manages the business and developed the site.
+Everything is made in the garage-turned-woodworking-studio of Mike Cheung, product designer and creator, and Paula Chang, who manages the business and developed the site."We used two CMSes," explains Chang, "The store is run through an open-source shopping cart system called OpenCart, and the other pages are managed through WordPress."

 There are many e-commerce tools to choose from, but Chang wanted to avoid the fees and functionality limitations of other solutions.
 "It had all the features that we wanted built-in already," she says, "and a back-end that was easy for us to jump in and make changes.
 It basically gave us full control while keeping our costs to a minimum."